-As a mother of three, I’m all for introducing children to the wonder of African wildlife: the bush is a natural arena for learning about the cycles of the earth, the predator hierarchy and the fascinating ways animals adapt to their environment.
+As a mother of three, I’m all for introducing children to the wonder of African wildlife.
+The bush is a natural arena for learning about the cycles of the earth, the predator hierarchy and the fascinating ways animals adapt to their environment.
 So a family safari in Africa could well be your best trip ever!
-But it does require some thinking around kids on safari.
+But it does require some thinking around your kids on safari.
 In particular, your kids on a 3-4 hour game drive.

 1) Know your family